michaelgruczel/machine-learning-tutorial/README.md

 **2.1.1 Linear Regression**

 Linear regression tries to predict the concrete outcoume of input variable, using a regression line (hyperplane).
-For example you might have the whether of the last 30 year, then you might be able to predict the whether of next year.
+For example you might have the wheather data of the last 30 years, then you might be able to predict the whether of next year.
 The error is the distance between the hyperplane and the observed value.

 y = (b x) + a